djbeadle/steam-screenshot-downloader/README.md

-# Steam Screenshot Backup Tool
+# Steam Screenshot Downloader / Backup Tool

 Downloads all of the public (not private or unlisted) screenshots associated with a Steam profile